Emerson, Missouri

 Unincorporated community in Missouri, U.S.

 Emerson is an unincorporated community in northwest Marion County, in the U.S. state of Missouri.
 The community is located on Missouri Route M approximately ten miles northwest of Palmyra, on a ridge north of the South Fabius River.
-There are no businesses there, or services excepting two churches and a river access ramp; but there are numerous homes.

 The community was originally named Houston for Sam Houston when established in 1837 and had a post office in 1853.
 The name was changed to Emerson sometime between 1858 and 1861 for one John Emerson who was an original settler in the area.
 It had a post office as Emerson from 1867 to 1904.